Klaim/repro-build2-slow-prescan/issue.md

 b
 ```

 If you don't see the issue, before re-trying you need to `bdep deinit && bdep init` the `longprescan`, or change something in `node.in.hxx` to reproduce the long pre-scan.
+You can also just `b clean update` to go faster, the window to trigger the issue will just be shorter.

+For me the issue appears about 1 time per 8 attempts.

 Observed
 --------